ekala-project/eka/README.md

 - **Reproducibility is automatic** through cryptographic locking and deterministic builds
 - **Collaboration is seamless** through global namespace management and intuitive URIs

 This foundation enables not just better package management, but a complete rethinking of how we build, distribute, and trust software in an increasingly interconnected world.
-Eka provides the infrastructure for a software supply chain that is as reliable and secure as the underlying mathematics that power it.
+Eka provides the foundation for a software supply chain that is as reliable and secure as the underlying mathematics that power it.

 ## Development